Essay 6.8 — The Markov Phasic Brain, Part 10 of 13.

 This is what Essay 1 was reaching toward when it claimed the agent is the filesystem.
 The filesystem holds memory.
 The phases discipline what the agent does with it.
 The two ideas only fully resolve when you see them together.

-Stretch one cycle into many, chained, and you get the long-horizon discipline Essay 8 is about — multi-cycle jobs where the multiplier sentinel, the plan-file contract, and the seven-step waterfall keep the agent honest across days, not just minutes.
+Stretch one cycle into many, chained, and you get the long-horizon discipline Essay 8 is about — multi-cycle jobs where the rhythm gates, the plan-file contract, and the seven-step waterfall keep the agent honest across days, not just minutes.
 The mechanisms in this essay are designed to scale up that way without losing their grip.

 But a phase is itself a plugin.
 So is the orchestrator.
 So is everything that runs in the always-on layer.
 The brain’s growth — the brain’s capacity to grow — depends on a standardized way of building, packaging, and evolving plugins.